What is an SSL certificate, and how do I get one?

 - the certificate file; and

-- any “intermediate certificate” files.
+- all the “intermediate certificate” files.

 In addition, the key file must not require a password to be entered when the web server is started.